zoakhu/is310-coding-assignments/command-line-maze/README.md

 You’ve stepped into the realm of AI in academics.
 Paths twist, files mislead, and not everything is as it seems.

 Some clues will guide you.
 Others will distract.
-Only one leads to the solution — if you can find it.
+Only one leads to the solution, if you can find it.

 ## Necessary Commands
 | Command | Purpose |